Thomas Rolfe: Legacy

 Rolfe's daughter, Jane Rolfe, married Robert Bolling of Prince George County, Virginia; the couple's son, John Bolling, was born on January 27, 1676.
 Jane Rolfe is said to have died shortly after giving birth.
 John Bolling married Mary Kennon, daughter of Richard Kennon and Elizabeth Worsham of Conjurer's Neck.
 John and Mary Bolling had six surviving children, each of whom married and had surviving children.

-The Sedgeford Hall Portrait, now in King's Lynn Town Hall, once believed to represent Matoaka and her son Thomas Rolfe, has been re-identified as being Pe-o-ka, wife of the Seminole leader Osceola, and their son.
+The Sedgeford Hall Portrait, now in King's Lynn Town Hall, once believed to represent Pocahontas and her son Thomas Rolfe, has been re-identified as being Pe-o-ka, wife of the Seminole leader Osceola, and their son.

 The birth of Thomas Rolfe, as he was both of European and Native American descent, reinstated peace between the Powhatans and the European settlements.
 Early in his career as deputy governor, Argall reported in a letter published within the Virginia Company Records that Powhatan "goes from place to place visiting his country taking his pleasure in good friendship with us laments his daughter's death but glad her child is living so doth Opachank".

-Thomas Rolfe is the eleventh-great-grandfather of actor, Edward Norton.
+Thomas Rolfe is the eleventh-great-grandfather of actor Edward Norton.